Cinema and Television Directing (MFA)

 In the Classroom

-In the first year, Cinema Directing students and Creative Producing students make several films together.
-Some films are based on a director’s concept and some are based on a producer’s.
-You’ll have creative control and gain work-for-hire experience.
+In the first year, you’ll make several films, exercising creative control and gaining work-for-hire experience.
 In addition, you’ll deepen your understanding of film history and the film industry through graduate seminars and a screening series.
 At the end of both semesters, graduate faculty members will constructively critique your work.

 In your last year, you’ll work with two thesis advisors to develop and shoot your thesis film.
 In Thesis Workshop, you’ll explore your thesis material through individualized rehearsals, pre-visualization exercises, exploratory shoots, critique, and discussion.
 This time of exploration will help you further develop the script and pre-production for your thesis film, which you’ll direct and screen as part of your thesis requirement.